How to plan a road trip in the Alps

 For example, I camped with a friend in Austria for 12 EUR a night in low season, but two days later in Switzerland I paid 50 EUR.

-Homestays & Pensions
+Booking a Homestays & Pensions along the Alps

 Known as a “Gasthof” in German speaking countries, this is the kind of accommodation that will make you feel at home.
 Way cheaper than a hotel, cozy, regional and serving probably the best food in the area, these lodges are easy to find along the way or in small villages across the Alps.